-The IRS has three information collection statement forms namely IRS Form 433A, IRS Form 433B, and IRS Form 433F.
-Their basic function is to relay to the IRS your financial assortments in a structure of the IRS’s choosing.
-That way the IRS is able to determine how much you owe them (on a month-to-month basis).
+Whether you are a wage earner or self-employed, there are three relevant information collection statement forms titled as IRS Form 433A, IRS Form 433B, and IRS Form 433F.
+Their basic function is to relay your financial assortments in a particular structure to the IRS.
+From these collection documents, the IRS is able to determine how much you owe them (on a month-to-month basis).
 This, therefore, means that if you have any tax issue then you probably need to take a look at your IRS Forms 433A, 433B or 433F where relevant.

 In summary, the IRS Forms 433A, 433B, and 433F are different in the following way;